 - Pros: standalone headset, great tracking, no additional sensors needed, great controllers

-VR enthusiasts have been waiting for a powerful untethered headset for a while, and it has finally arrived in the form of the Oculus Quest.
-A major improvement on its Oculus Go predecessor, this standalone headset offers a true all-in-one VR experience.
-The Oculus Quest not only sports an impressive 2.880 x 1.600 resolution (or 1.440 x 1.600 per eye) that is a step above the original Oculus Rift and HTC Vive, but also doesn’t require a high-end gaming PC or a complicated set up.
+VR enthusiasts have been waiting for a powerful untethered headset for a while, and it has finally arrived in the form of the Oculus Quest 2.
+An improvement on its Oculus Quest predecessor, this standalone headset offers a true all-in-one VR experience.
+The Oculus Quest 2 not only sports upgraded graphics with 50% more pixels than the original but also doesn’t require a high-end gaming PC or a complicated setup.
 It offers room-scale tracking without external sensors, while the Oculus Guardian system helps you avoid obstacles in your play area of choice.
 No need for a dedicated playroom!

 Its “pick up and play” quality is further enhanced by its comfort and good weight distribution.
 We also cannot understate how natural and easy to use the new controllers are.
 Compared to the single remote-like controller of the Oculus Go, they feel like an extension of your arm.
-The Quest even features a built-in microphone, so you don’t have to slowly and clumsily type with your controller when looking through your library.
-And you will be able to find a lot of popular VR titles there — Superhot VR, as well as Beat Saber are both available on the Quest.
+The Quest 2 even features a built-in microphone, so you don’t have to slowly and clumsily type with your controller when looking through your library.
+And you will be able to find a lot of popular VR titles there — Star Wars: Tales from the Galaxy’s Edge, as well as Beat Saber, are both available on the Quest 2.

-However, where the headset falls short is battery life.
-In most cases you will be able to get two to three hours out of the Oculus Quest.
+However, where the headset still falls short is battery life.
+In most cases, you will only be able to get two to three hours out of the Oculus Quest 2.
 For most that will be plenty, but some hardcore enthusiasts will be disappointed.
-A point in the Quest’s favor is the ability to cast content to a smartphone or TV and share the fun with friends, but that will further drain the battery of the device.
-There also is the occasional screen door effect, but that is still a common problem with many headsets.
-Nevertheless, the low price tag and portability of the Oculus Quest still make it a true standout on the VR market and our number one choice.
+A point in the Quest 2’s favor is the ability to cast content to a smartphone or TV and share the fun with friends, but that will further drain the battery of the device.
+Nevertheless, the low price tag and portability of the Oculus Quest 2 still make it a true standout on the VR market and our number one choice.